Playtime: Style

 Philip Kemp has described the film's plot as exploring "how the curve comes to reassert itself over the straight line".
 This progression is carried out in numerous ways.
 At the beginning of the film, people walk in straight lines and turn on right angles.
-Only working-class construction workers (representing Hulot's 'old Paris', celebrated in Mon Oncle) and two music-loving teenagers move in a curvaceous and naturally human way.
-Some of this robotlike behavior begins to loosen in the restaurant scene near the end of the film, as the participants set aside their assigned roles and learn to enjoy themselves after a plague of opening-night disasters.
+Only working-class construction workers (representing Hulot's "old Paris", celebrated in Mon Oncle) and two music-loving teenagers move in a curvaceous and naturally human way.
+Some of this robot-like behavior begins to loosen in the restaurant scene near the end of the film, as the participants set aside their assigned roles and learn to enjoy themselves after a plague of opening-night disasters.

 Throughout the film, the American tourists are continually lined up and counted, though Barbara keeps escaping and must be frequently called back to conform with the others.
 By the end, she has united the curve and the line (Hulot's gift, a square scarf, is fitted to her round head); her straight bus ride back to the airport becomes lost in a seemingly endless traffic circle that has the atmosphere of a carnival ride.

 The extended apartment sequence, where Tati's character visits a friend and tours his apartment, is notable.
-Tati keeps his audience outside of the apartment as we look inside the lives of these characters.
+Tati keeps the audience outside of the apartment as viewers look inside the lives of the characters.
 In September 2012, Interiors, an online journal that is concerned with the relationship between architecture and film, released an issue that discussed how space is used in this scene.
 The issue highlights how Tati uses the space of the apartment to create voyeurs out of his audience.